Comment? email to:

 I did have to make some changes to the input and output matching networks to get things to work correctly with the components I was using, but these changes were relatively minor.
 The baluns were another puzzle to solve; the data sheet called for them to be made from 25 ohm coax, which I didn't have, so to get 25 ohm coax, I put two pieces of RG-402 (.141 semi-rigid) in parallel.
 The baluns made in this fashion worked just fine.

-After building this amplifier, I tried a different design for the RF pallet; this second design was a bit more compact, efficient, and produced about 100w additional output.
-Details on this alternate design are at the end of this article.
+After building this amplifier, I tried a a couple of different designs for the RF pallet; the latest design is a bit more compact, efficient, and produces about 100w additional output.
+Details on this alternate design is at the end of this article.

 Also visible is the method for mounting the fans, and for mounting the heat sink to the cabinet floor.
 The fan bracket was made from .050 aluminum sheet, and the heat sink mounting brackets from .060.